 The coffee culture in Europe is embedded in everyday life.
 Italians sip their morning espresso.
 The Swedes press pause in their workday for fika, while no country drinks more coffee per capita than the Finns.
 As an Australian, chasing that perfect flat white on the other side of the world may be as elusive as finding a four-leaf clover.
 But, that perfect flat white does exist – you only need to know where to look.

 In the last few years, Europe has seen a surge of independent cafes and micro-roasters appearing across the continent.
+Many of the cafes included on this list are widely regarded as some of the best coffee roasters in Europe.
 Most organisations source their coffee beans directly from farmers and work on building direct relationships with the coffee growers.
 Many coffee roasters implement a code of ethics, ensuring that transparency and traceability is evident from crop to cup.

 Sustainability remains a key focus.
 Several cafes have put in initiatives to minimise waste, particularly focusing on single-use plastic.
 Innovation in the industry also continues to surprise us with enterprises and baristas continually working to develop brewing methods to extract premium quality and flavour from coffee beans.